Haivision/srt-rfc/draft-sharabayko-mops-srt.md

         pos = i + 1;
     }

-where T_NOW is the current time at the receiver clocks.
+where T_NOW is the current time according to the receiver clock.

 You can turn TLPKTDROP mechanism off to always ensure a clean delivery.
 However, a lost packet can simply pause a delivery for some longer, potentially undefined time, and cause even worse tearing